 Install a Picket Fence

 A picket fence adds a touch of charm to your home.
-If you have children or pets, it can also protect them from leaving your property.
+If you have children or pets, it can also protect them safely inside your property.
 Here's how to do it:

 Step 1: Outline Fence

 The size of the holes will depend on the height and weight of your fence.
 Generally, make each hole as deep as 1/3 the length of the post.
 Dig holes using a post-hole digger.
 Add about 3'' of gravel in the bottom of each hole to allow for proper drainage.
 Tamp the gravel down with the posts.

 Step 3: Place Posts

 Place posts in each hole and make sure they are straight.
 Pour in fast-drying concrete or soil and gravel, tamping frequently as you add material to the hole.
 Make each post as sturdy as possible.
 Stretch strings between the posts to make sure they are in line with one another.
 After the posts are in place, spread soil around the base of the posts to create a more finished appearance.

 Good post placement is essential for building a high-quality fence.
 If the posts are out of alignment, the entire fence will be crooked.